bcaptain404/tagsync/README.md

 Unlike traditional backup tools, TagSync does not require you to move files to a specific folder or maintain a file list.
 You just tag/untag what you want, and the tool do the rest.

+A internal manifest of tagged is kept (at ~/.config/tagsync/manifest.json), but only for the sake of improving speed.
+It can be flushed and rebuilt without issue.

 ## Workflow Example:
 You tag a file: it gets backed up.
 You move the file: the backup moves it, too.